Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

 The topological charge density can be expressed as a total derivative,

 where $ K^\mu(x) $ is referred to as the Chern-Simons current.
 This current is often written down in a local form \emph{naively} as

 However this $K^\mu(x)$ is neither gauge invariant nor does it fully satisfy \Eq{Eq:dmuCS=q}, since $\partial_\mu K^\mu$ for this explicit form of $K^\mu$ cannot generate the nonvanishing term quartic in the gauge fields that appears in $q(x)$.
 Indeed there exists no local, gauge-invariant current $K^\mu(x)$ written in terms of the gauge field $A^a_\mu(x)$ and a finite number of its derivatives such that $\partial_\mu K^\mu(x)=q(x)$.
+This does not contradict the identity $\partial_\mu K^\mu = q(x)$, which holds locally in any given gauge; rather, it reflects the fact that no such current can be both local and gauge invariant simultaneously.

 \emph{Careful statement:} Given a choice of local gauge potential $A^\mu$ on a local patch of spacetime, one can always construct a current $K^\mu[A]$ such that $\partial_\mu K^\mu[A] = q$ as an identity in that gauge, and the quartic terms in $F\tilde F$ are indeed reproduced once the divergence is computed and the result is reorganized covariantly.
 The fact that this reproduction is not obvious from naive power counting reflects the non-Abelian algebra and the gauge dependence of $K^\mu$, not a failure of the identity $\partial_\mu K^\mu=q(x)$.
 These issues are discussed in more detail in Appendix~\ref{App:CS_Stokes}.